drj11/is-go-dynamic/README.md

 ## What are ScraperWiki using it for?

-One major bespoke customer solution: a web app used by thousands of users to query, display, and help analyse survey results from a people survey in an organisation with 500,000 employees.
+Project Chardonnay: major bespoke customer solution: a web app used by thousands of users to query, display, and help analyse survey results from a people survey in an organisation with 500,000 employees.
+The backend API is written in Go and is about 7000 lines of code.
+It has some novel features:

+30 million row dataset (a few GB per year) is downloaded from S3 and parsed into an internal indexed datastructure every time the server starts.
+Using multiple CPUs to do this in parallel means that all 7 years can be loaded in about 50 seconds.

+Queries are computed every time and consider "every row".
+Response times are in the few millisecond range for the worst queries (down from 10 minutes with our protoype in Python / PostgreSQL).

+Go compiles to a static binary and the Docker image that runs the API has only 4 files in its filesystem: our compiled binary, /etc/passwd and /etc/group, and a ca-certificates file.
+The data processed by the API is quite sensitive, BL3, and we regard this as one of the components in our security fence: even if you manage to escape the binary, you're inside a docker container with no system utilities.

 Many little devops tools, some of which might have wider application.